CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: The CanadaFireSat Dataset

 In this section, we present CanadaFireSat, a benchmark dataset for high-resolution wildfire forecasting.
 First, we describe the sampling scheme for the selection of positive and negative data samples in Section \ref{sec:sample}.
-Then, in Section \ref{sec:pred} we provide the set of predictors that we extracted and combined to build our multi-modal learning benchmark for high-resolution wildfire forecasting.
-Table \ref{tab:CanadaFireSat_stats} provides the key information on this dataset.
+Then, in Section \ref{sec:pred} we detail the set of predictors extracted and combined to build our multi-modal learning benchmark for high-resolution wildfire forecasting.
+Table \ref{tab:CanadaFireSat_stats} summarizes CanadaFireSat's main characteristics.